-Act responsibly and transparently on ocean-related governance
+D. Engage transparently and responsibly on ocean-related matters

 - Companies should have policies or guidelines for engaging with policy makers and regulators that cover ocean-related issues, and publicly outline their position on evolving regulation relevant to their business. - Companies should disclose and regularly review memberships of trade associations, interest groups or other initiatives which perform advocacy on their behalf. - Companies should seek, and support the development of, relevant standards, certifications and best practices to promote ocean sustainability. - Companies should, transparently and within their financial objective, act responsibly in managing activities in poorly regulated sectors and geographies.
-This may include supporting regulatory efforts or co-operating with stakeholders to find private sector-led responses to risks or opportunities. - Companies should respect collective efforts towards ocean sustainability, such as the protection of marine areas, biodiversity or ecosystems.
+This may include supporting regulatory efforts or cooperating with stakeholders to find private sector-led responses to risks or opportunities. - Companies should respect collective efforts towards ocean sustainability, such as the protection of marine areas, biodiversity or ecosystems.